Azure/template-analyzer/docs/authoring-json-rules.md

 - The `id` should look like `TA-NNNNNN`, with `NNNNNN` being the next unused number according to the [rule ids already defined](https://github.com/Azure/template-analyzer/blob/main/docs/built-in-bpa-rules.md).
 - The `recommendation` should provide clear but concise guidance on how to modify a template if the rule fails.
 If some details are somewhat complex, or the rule takes a bit more to understand, add those details to a guide accessible at the URI in `helpUri`.
 - The `helpUri` is optional, but it is good practice to include.
 For built-in rules, this will point to a guide in the GitHub repository.
-- The 'severity' is optional.
-If no severity is provided, it default evalutes to 2.
+- The `severity` is optional.
+If no severity is provided, it evalutes to 2 by default.

 ## Evaluation Object
 The `Evaluation` is comprised of the following basic properties.